Brotpilot-921/netbox-installer-debian/README.md

 ## Roadmap <a name = "roadmap"></a>

-Plans currently in development:
+Ideas currently in development:
 - Logging of the installation process

-Plans for future:
+Ideas for future:
 - Add support for nginx (currently only apache2)
 - Add support for other certificates (currently only self-signed certs)
 - Add more error detection